-Most people who have ever been hired for a teaching job knows, this is never the case.
+Most people who have ever been hired for a teaching job know, this is never the case.
 If you are a certified teacher wanting a teaching job, you will need to do some serious legwork.

-While it is not the most likely place to find them, some schools post job vacancies in the newspaper; a particularly common practice when dealing with private or charter schools.
-You are most likely to find job listings in the newspaper between the months of June and August, but it wouldn’t hurt to check the newspaper at the end of the school year since some schools do their hiring the school year before.
+While it is not the most likely place to find them, some schools post job vacancies in the newspaper; this is more of a practice with private or charter schools.
+Find potential job listings in the newspaper between June and August.
+It wouldn’t hurt to check the newspaper at the end of the school year since some schools hire the school year before.

-• Local Department of Education Website
+Local Department of Education Website

-A great source to consult when seeking a teaching job is your local department of education website, as most Department of Education websites contain a page of job listings.
-These job postings are often searchable or organized by region, making them an invaluable tool for any job hungry educator.
+A great source to consult when seeking a teaching job in your local department of education website.
+The Department of Education website for an area may have a list of job postings.
+These job postings are often searchable or organized by region, making them an invaluable tool for any job-hungry educator.

-• School District Websites
+School District Websites

-• Teaching Assistant and Substitute Teaching
+Teaching Assistant and Substitute Teaching